kmitsutani/keyremaps-on-windows/CrazyThumb.nodoka/README.md

 This is a configuration for Nodoka, a key-mapping application for Windows.

-Main cocepts of this configuration is as bellow:
+Main concepts of this configuration is as bellow:

 * Do not idle thumb (in other words, do not leave thumb lazy).
   * Remap 変換／無変換(NFER/XFER) keys customized modifiser key (M0, M1 in Nodoka's term)